The multi-purpose 60,000 seat Perth Stadium will be a world-class venue.

 - The lightweight fabric roof covers 85% of seats and responds to Perth’s climatic conditions.
 At night, it will present a spectacular glowing halo effect.

 - Start-of-the-art team facilities include flexible warm-up and recovery areas.

 - The covered Community Arbour represents Noongar Community stories, linking the six-platform Stadium Station to the Swan River.

-- The western section of the Precinct is home to the BHP Billiton Boardwalk and Amphitheatre, the Chevron Parkland, children’s playgrounds, BBQ and picnic areas.
+- The western section of the Park is home to the BHP Billiton Boardwalk and Amphitheatre, the Chevron Parkland, children’s playgrounds, BBQ and picnic areas.

-- The Community Sporting Oval in the north is available for public use on non-event days, as well as providing event-day parking.
+- The Northern Oval in the north is available for public use on non-event days, as well as providing event-day parking.

-- The landscape design around the Precinct is inspired by the Indigenous six seasons, providing wind and shade protection.
+- The landscape design around the Park is inspired by the Indigenous six seasons, providing wind and shade protection.

-- A network of walking and cycle tracks throughout the Precinct encourages seven day a week use.
+- A network of walking and cycle tracks throughout the Park encourages seven day a week use.

 Transport – an integrated solution

 - The transport strategy ensures the safe and efficient movement of 83% of a capacity crowd within an hour of an event finishing.

 - New infrastructure includes the six-platform Stadium Station and the Swan River Pedestrian Bridge.